 We require all suppliers to attest that:

-• They don't use any form of forced, compulsory or slave labour
+• They do not use any form of forced compulsory or slave labour

 • Their employees work voluntarily and are entitled to leave work